PacktPublishing/Robotic-Process-Automation-Projects/HelpdeskAgentAttendedAutomation/ReadMe.txt

 5. Open the Main.xaml in Studio and Run the automation.
 6. Use ALT + S to Trigger the automation and use 'STOP' option in Studio to stop the bot.

+Note:
+Zoho website will be continously updates so the selectors used in this project should be updated before you try it.
+It can be easily performed by just using the "Indicate on Screen" Option"

 Depedencies Error and Fix:
 If you get a Error when you open the Main.xaml i.e. avtivities are not loaded propoerly.
 Follow the below steps.
 1. Close the main.xaml.